 Alternatively, you can choose to skip the massive 3-mile Burro Pass climb and instead book a shuttle to the lower Hazard County trailhead.
 See more information on start options in the shuttle section below.

 BUT the views are stellar, especially once you make it to the top (yay you!).
-The backside of Burro Pass is super fast, steep, and loose with some tricky hairpin turns, so check your speed.
+The backside of Burro Pass is super fast, steep, and loose with some tight switchbacks, so check your speed.

 Jimmy Keen OR Kokopelli

 At the bottom of Hazard, you have two options: either take the straight, fast and chundery route on the doubletrack Kokopelli Trail or turn off onto Jimmy Keen for 8 miles of hot, flat pedaling (with great views).

 Most people keep going straight on Kokopelli, but if you’re feeling like you want to add a few more miles to your ride – especially if you didn’t do Burro Pass – take a left onto Jimmy Keen.

 But remember that the whole route back to town without Jimmy Keen is 32 miles and the hardest, most technical sections are still to come!

 UPS & LPS (Upper & Lower Porcupine Singletrack)